DM program keeps AIDS patients out of hospital

 An intensive one-on-one case management program helps people with AIDS stay adherent to their medication regime, avoid hospitalizations and emergency department visits, and learn to self-manage their disease.

-Positive Healthcare Florida, the disease management program of the AIDS Healthcare Foundation, is the only National Committee for Quality Assurance-accredited disease management program for HIV-AIDS in the country.
+Positive Healthcare Florida, the disease management program of the AIDS Healthcare Foundation, is the only NCQA-accredited disease management program for HIV-AIDS in the country.
 The program received a score of 98.4% out of a possible 100% during the survey.

 RN care managers with extensive HIV-AIDS expertise oversee the care of 10,000 Medicaid patients with AIDS across the state of Florida.